pullrequest/pullrequest.github.com/_posts/2013-02-12-swagger-jack.markdown

 ### Addendum: what's with that name ?

 We looked for a fun and yet eloquent name.
 But swagger.js was already used.
-[Jack Swagger](http://www.wwe.com/superstars/jackswagger) is an american catch superstar, and we never heard about him before, but it perfectly fits your naming goals :)
+[Jack Swagger](http://www.wwe.com/superstars/jackswagger) is an american catch superstar, and we never heard about him before, but it perfectly fits our naming goals :)